 You should look at matters from both sides – will working longer help?

 If so, continue saving into your existing scheme; if not then consider what options exist outside work (such as buying annuities) while still paying attention to how any capital purchase affects other assets such as housing equity.
 We recommend seeking advice before making any decisions on anything related to pensions

 Moving your pension from one employer to another can be a difficult decision.
 There are many factors that need to be considered when the time comes but it is important for people who have been working with an organization for years, and thus earning a better pension as they work more hours there, not to overlook this option if their company has offered them less than satisfactory terms in recent years or if the scheme had performed poorly up until now.

 Final Salary Pension Transfers

-The key decisions to make when considering a Final Salary Pension Transfer are whether it is an appropriate option and if so, what happens next.
-For many people the main decision that needs to be made before deciding on making a transfer from their former employers scheme into another type of pension – such as Defined Contribution or Personal Pensions – is whether they are eligible for the move at all.
+The key decisions to make when considering a Final Salary Pension Transfer1 are whether it is an appropriate option and if so, what happens next.
+For many people, the main decision that needs to be made before deciding on making a transfer from their former employer’s scheme into another type of pensions – such as Defined Contribution or Personal Pensions2 – is whether they are eligible for the move at all.

 Reasons To Transfer A Pension

 Transferring a pension saving from your current provider to another company can be advantageous if you are invested in the fund and want better returns or need more flexibility for withdrawals from your retirement savings account.

 It could also be helpful if you have an employer that offers different pension options because it would allow employees to diversify their investment funds.